mcsee/Software-Design-Articles/Articles/Theory/Laziness II - Code Wizards/readme.md

 ## Conclusions

 Dynamic code generators were a fad at a time when productivity was measured based on the lines of code generated.
-To avoid them, we must stay true to the rule of bijection and look for abstractions within the real world in the problem domain.
+To avoid them, we must stay true to the rule of bijection and look for abstractions within the real-world in the problem domain.

 Part of the objective of this series of articles is to generate spaces for debate and discussion on software design.
 We look forward to comments and suggestions on this article.